szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - Variables must not contain spaces or special characters.
 For example, `myVariable` is a valid variable name, but `my variable` is not.
 - Variable names are case sensitive.
 That is, a variable named `My_Books` is treated as an entirely different variable than one named `my_books`.
 - You can't use one of JavaScript's reserved words as a variable name.
 All programming languages have a supply of words that are used internally by the language.
 For a complete list, see here: [Reserved Words](https://www.w3schools.com/js/js_reserved.asp).
+- Do not include hyphens `-`.
+Hyphens can be misconstrued by JavaScript as attempts to subtract one value from another and will cause errors.

 In general, try to keep your variable names as short and descriptive of their purpose as possible.